 Feeder Cattle futures closed an average of $1.09 higher (77¢ to $1.57 higher).

-Wholesale beef values were steady to weak on light to moderate demand and moderate offerings, according to the Agricultural Marketing Service.
+Wholesale beef values were steady on Choice and higher on Select with light to moderate demand and offerings, according to the Agricultural Marketing Service.

 Choice boxed beef cutout value was 4¢ higher Wednesday afternoon at $241.74/cwt.
 Select was $1.43 higher at $215.70.